turingschool/backend-curriculum-site/module4/lessons/sql_deep_dive.markdown

 * Easy: How many roles does Rosario Dawson have in our database?
 * Medium: What movies did Justin Lin direct?
-* Hard: What movies did Daniel Glover appear in?
+* Hard: What movies did Donald Glover appear in?

 ### Part 2: Searching with and without Indices